Bookmobile

 What are deposit sites?

-A deposit site is a location where a group of readers would like books but the location is inaccessible to the bookmobile.
-A bookmobile staff member packs a collection of books and delivers them to a pre-arranged location within a facility.
-Locations that qualify include, but are not limited to, nursing homes, assisted living facilities, adult daycare centers and detention facilities.
+A deposit site is a location where a group of readers would like books but the location is inaccessible to the Bookmobile.
+A staff member packs a collection of books and delivers them to a pre-arranged location within a facility.
+Locations that qualify include, but are not limited to, senior care homes, assisted living facilities, adult daycare centers, and detention facilities.